Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Digging Mode| Allows the player to dig.
 |Travel Up Wall Mode| Allows the player to climb up wall.
 |Underwater Mode| Allows the player to swim and breath under water.
-|Super Mode.| The ability to walk up walls and destroy enemies faster.
+|Super Mode| The ability to walk up walls, be immortal, and destroy enemies faster by just walking into them.
+Super mode does not last long.
 |Animated Backgrounds| A background that animates.
 |Checkpoints| The player will go back to this point if the mission is failed or death occurs.
 |Falling Walls| The walls slam down.
 Most likely causes damage.
 |Turning Spikes| Spikes that turn on a wheel.
 The player normally has to avoid this obstacle by running at the right time.
 |Jumping Enemies| Enemies that can jump.
 |Hidden Giants|Giant creatures coming out of liquid like elements.
-|Balance Beam| This is a platform that the player stands on or jumps on one edge of a platform for it to tilt.
+|Balance Beam| This is a platform that the player stands on or jumps on.
+One edge of a platform will tilt or tilt back if the player goes to the other edge.
+The platform normally stays balanced when the player stands in the middle.)
 |Projectile Ricochet| The projectile bounces off walls or other objects.
 |Unlimited Ammo| No limit for projectiles that can be fired.
 |Scrolling Object/Scene| The scene follows behind the player preventing the player from going back or if the scene catches up with the player, then death occurs.
-An object that only makes a pass once and it will not come back when the player uses it.
+Furthermore, this scrolling can involve an object that only makes a pass once and it will not come back after the player uses it.
 This prevents the player from using it again to go back.
 |Wheel On Wire| A wheel that moves on a wire when it is jumped on.
 There would normally be edges on the wheel for the player.
-|Falling Platform| This would be platform or bridges that falls after a certain amount of time of standing on it or just by touching it.
+|Falling Platform| This would be platform or bridges that falls after a certain amount of time standing on it or just by touching it.
 | Enemy Pole Obstacle|An enemy on an object to prevent the player character from jumping on it.
 |Rollers| Enemies that turn into balls and roll.
 Sometimes they can be used to kill other enemies.
 |Zigzag Flayers| Floating enemies that move in a zigzag pattern.